hollodk/beast-validator/README.md

 - 💥 Shake animation on error
 - ⬇️ Scrolls and focuses the first invalid field
 - 🧩 `onFail` callback returns all failed fields
+- 🧩 `onSuccess` callback when for is valid
+- 🧩 `onInit` callback when BeastValidator is initialized
 - 💡 Zero dependencies — pure JS!
 - Optional built-in wait for DOM event handler
 - Use form id or form object in constructor
+- Shortcut to hide and show elements
+- Minimalistic step wizard for showing different sections

 ---